jorgeluiztaioque/switch-backup.py/README.md

 # switch-backup.py

-This script help you make backups in switchs tp-link
+This script help you make backups of switchs like tp-link

-See switch models that I've tested.
+I tested in these models.

 TL-SG2216
 TL-SG2424